frodeaa/mock-inject/README.md

 ## MockInject

 Set fields and single parameter methods that are annotated with @Inject.
-A simple utility tool for testing CDI managed objects without needing to setting fields manually while testing, or creating setters for all @Inject annotated fields.
+A simple utility tool for testing CDI managed objects without needing to set fields manually while testing, and creating setters for all @Inject annotated fields.

 Example: